Creating a Fair Compensation Policy: A Step-by-Step Guide

 With the basics of creating a compensation strategy covered, we can now explore the fundamental components of an effective compensation policy.
 These components –

-Each hold their own significance in shaping an effective compensation policy.
+Each hold their own significance in shaping an effective compensation policy, including the design of competitive benefits packages that cater to employee needs and align with organizational budgets.

 Base Pay and Variable Pay